ziberna/i3-py/README.md

 i3-ipc
 ======

-i3-ipc is a Python implementation of an i3-ipc program.
-It uses i3.py.
+i3-ipc is a Python implementation of an i3-ipc interface and is actually just a wrapper around some of the features of i3.py.
+At the moment it is more or less just a clone of an already existing program called i3-msg from the i3-wm itself.

 Usage
 -----